 Mr B had the homemade fudgy brownie and a scoop of ice cream, followed by an espresso to round things off nicely!
 It’s worth noting that for whisky enthusiasts, the Melvich Hotel has a whisky menu with over 90 whiskies, and also a smaller gin selection of around 10 varieties to sample.

-With only 9 tables in the restaurant (although takeaway is available on Fridays and Saturday nights during high season and at other special dates in the year), fairy lights galore and a really good playlist, there was a really relaxing atmosphere and we felt completely at home!.
-Before long though, it was time to retire to our room, where we used the reliable WiFi to stream our new favourite boxset (Informer, in case you are wondering), although the bed was so comfy my eyelids were definitely dropping before the end!
+With only 9 tables in the restaurant (although takeaway is available on Fridays and Saturday nights during high season and on other special dates in the year), fairy lights galore and a really good playlist, there was a really relaxing atmosphere and we felt completely at home!
+Before long though, it was time to retire to our room, where we used the reliable WiFi to stream our new favourite boxset, although the bed was so comfy my eyelids were definitely dropping before the end!

-Breakfast is served at the Melvich Hotel between 8am-9.30am, so we ventured on back to the restaurant, where we reclaimed the same table as we had enjoyed dinner the previous night.
+Breakfast is served at the Melvich Hotel between 8 am-9.30 am, so we ventured on back to the restaurant, where we reclaimed the same table as we had enjoyed dinner the previous night.
 The difference was that we now had a view of the garden and cliffs as we pondered how to start our day.
-As well as a good selection of cereals, and juices, our toast could be accompanied with local jams from Caithness Summer Fruits.
-I love businesses who support other local businesses, so that’s a big plus-point in my book.
+As well as a good selection of cereals, and juices, our toast could be accompanied by local jams from Caithness Summer Fruits.
+I love businesses that support other local businesses, so that’s a big plus-point in my book.

 We both had the Scottish breakfast, which was the perfect way to set us up for our day – good quality produce and the runniest of egg yolks – perfect!

-The Melvich Hotel has now shut for residents until March 2019, so if you are planning your North Coast 500 break for next year, get your booking in quick!
+The Melvich Hotel closes over the autumn/winter period so if you are planning your North Coast 500 break, get your booking in quick!
 You can keep up to date with restaurant openings over the low season here.